Jollywatt/typst-fletcher/src/edges.typ

   marks: (),
   /// Mark size multiplier.
   ///
-  /// The `size` parameter of any marks is multiplied by the mark scale before being drawn.
+  /// The `size` parameter of each mark is multiplied by the mark scale before being drawn.
+  ///
+  /// This is an edge style that can also be set using `diagram(mark-scale: ..)` or `cetz.draw.set-style(edge: (mark-scale: ..))`.
   ///
   /// -> number | percent | auto
   mark-scale: auto,